ethanliew/MOLPay.NET/README.md

 Version 1.0.0

 ### Pre-Requisite
-Please be ready with all this file and tool:

 1. Visual Studio 2012 or above.
 2. MOLPay Development or Production ID.
 3. MOLPay General API